 Remember, even when you let the neighbor know about the issue, they aren’t going to make immediate adjustments—it will take time as they will have to get rugs, rearrange the furniture, buy slippers, have a fridge-ectomy, among many other things.

-Give the neighbors time, and if they took your words seriously, the stomping will stop or reduce.
+Give the neighbors time, and if they took your words seriously, the stomping would stop or reduce.

 Write a note